 Most conventional drills and seeders will work for hemp.
 Use lower air volumes to avoid seed cracking.
 Seed shallowly (0.5”-1” maximum) into a firm seedbed.
 Avoid soil compaction and do not seed before a large rain event.
 Please visit the CHTA’s Hemp Production eGuide for much more information on hemp harvesting.

 Yes, you can grow certified organic hemp on organic land just as you would any other crop.
 The National Organic Program (NOP) does allow organic certification of hemp grain and fiber.
 They have indicated they may not certify cannabinoid extracts produced from hemp, but each local certifier may handle this matter differently.
-Please visit NOP’s website or speak with your local organic certifier for more information.
+Please visit the MDA's Organic Agriculture website, the USDA/NOP website or contact a USDA Accredited Organic Certifier for more information.